 "I ended up washed onto the rocks on the inside of the cove.
 I was breathing heavily and was spitting up the cold salty water that forced its way into my wetsuit as I took wave after wave on the head during the horrific paddle out.

 A friend once told me the most noble pursuit in life is truth.
-When everything is torn down and there's nothing to hide behind and no place to run to, truth is the only thing left."
+When everything is torn down and there's nothing to hide behind, no place to run to, truth is the only thing left."

 — Nick Turner